Voxelot/publish-crates/README.md

 - `token` GitHub API token (`github.token` by default)
 - `path` Sets path to crate or workspace ('.' by default)
 - `args` Extra arguments for `cargo publish` command
+- `registry` Set to the base url of an alternate registry.
+Default registry is crates.io.
 - `registry-token` Cargo registry token (not used when `dry-run: true`)
 - `dry-run` Set to `true` to bypass exec `cargo publish`
 - `check-repo` Set to `false` to bypass check local packages for modifications since last published version